shravan2907/AffinityAnswers-Solutions/README.md

 3. **NAV to TSV Conversion**
    - Location: `Question 3`
-   - Description: Contains the solution for converting NAV files to TSV format.
+   - Description: Contains the solution for extracting text from Website to TSV format.
 See `Question 3/README.md` for details.

 Each subfolder contains code and a detailed explanation of the approach used to solve the respective problem.